vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 2. Developers are expected to put aside at least 2 hours per week to work on TPC related web services.

 3. Each developer will be assigned to a team from the following list.
-Developers may request to put on a team but the Dev Team Lead / Deputy Dev Team Lead may assign them to another team based on experience.
+Developers may request to put on a team, but the Dev Team Lead / Deputy Dev Team Lead may assign them to another team based on experience.

     1. Discord Bot Team
     2. Core API Team